MoritzLost/ProcessWireDev/src/02-setup-and-structure/02-integrate-composer-with-processwire.md

 This will download the package into your vendor directory and refresh the autoloader.

-Now you can just use the package in your own code, and composer will autoload the required class files:
+Now you can just use the package in your own code, and Composer will autoload the required class files:

 	// public/site/templates/basic-page.php
 	<?php